Get to Know BC’s Hidden Mountain Bike Meccas

 Looking to maximize your riding while in Nelson?
 Hit up one of the local shuttles on Wednesday or Thursday night from Eco Footstep Adventures and try your hand at a legendary lap of Powerslave to Mister Slave and the new flowy trails Turnstyles and Lefty.
 You’ll discover everything you ever wanted on this 1,000-metre descent from off-camber roots and surfy lines down old mine tailing piles, to old-growth forest loam and jump lines void of braking bumps and tourists.
 Nelson has an incredible network of trails for all types of riding, most of which you need to work a bit to get to.
 But don’t worry, some trails even end at the beach, and Kootenay Lake is one of the best places for a post-ride summer swim!

 While Nelson sits in a narrower valley, Fernie is surrounded by epic Rocky Mountains in every direction in the Elk Valley.
-Some might call it a pedaler’s paradise but others will tell you the lift-accessed park riding at Fernie Alpine Resort is not to be missed for its two lifts and 43 trails.
+Some might call it a pedaler’s paradise but others will tell you the lift-accessed park riding at Fernie Alpine Resort is not to be missed for its 36 biking trails.

 What better way to challenge yourself to new trails than by rewarding yourself with free beer?